1992 Pittsburgh Steelers season

 The 1992 Pittsburgh Steelers season was the franchise's 60th season as a professional sports franchise and as a member of the National Football League.

 The Pittsburgh Steelers celebrated their 60th Anniversary season in 1992.
 This was also Bill Cowher's first season as head coach following the retirement of Chuck Noll after 23 seasons.
 The team was coming off a 7–9 season in 1991.

 Cowher led the Steelers to an 11–5 record in his first season and the top seed in the AFC playoffs.
-However, in what later became commonplace in Cowher's reign as coach of the Steelers, the team failed to capitalize on the seeding and lost to the eventual AFC champion Buffalo Bills in the divisional playoffs.
+However, in what later became commonplace in Cowher's reign as coach of the Steelers, the team failed to capitalize on the seeding and lost at home to the eventual AFC champion Buffalo Bills in the divisional playoffs.